Updated: Jan. 26/18

 The writing and transferring of thinking into writing for the majority of the project should take place at school.
 The reasoning is regular conferencing between student and teacher allows the teacher to provide feedback regarding critical thinking, reading, planning, and writing.
 Providing feedback and assessment throughout the process is a valuable part of the conferencing and learning process.
 When the writing takes place at home these learning opportunities are lost.

 In April, some students have the opportunity to present at the Simcoe County Museum in the Regional Heritage Fair.
 Traditionally, Ardagh Bluffs sends about 20 students.
-In 6 years of participating, four of our students have earned top honours to be eligible to attend the Provincial Heritage Fair.
+In seven years of participating, five of our students have earned top honours to be eligible to attend the Provincial Heritage Fair.
 20 – 30% of Ardagh students have earned other awards of distinction.
 This reflects the ability to demonstrate tremendous critical thinking, creating, writing, researching and presenting abilities through this project on behalf of our students.

 Want more information?
 Email … firstname.lastname@example.org